Dv04/Stock.pi/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE) file for details
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details This code has been released under the [MIT](https://opensource.org/licenses/MIT) License.

-## License

-This code has been released under the [MIT](https://opensource.org/licenses/MIT) License.